2011 Kansas Collegiate Athletic Conference football season

 The 2011 Kansas Collegiate Athletic Conference football season is made up of 10 college athletic programs that compete in the Kansas Collegiate Athletic Conference (KCAC) under the National Association of Intercollegiate Athletics (NAIA) for the 2011 college football season.

 The season began play on August 27 when the Sterling Warriors played William Jewell, followed by the Victory Sports Network College Fanz First Down Classic.

-The regular season ended play on November 12, 2011 with every team in the conference playing a game against another conference team.
+The regular season ended play on November 12, 2011, with every team in the conference playing a game against another conference team.
 The final game of any team in the conference was November 19, 2011 when Ottawa lost in the first round of postseason play.

 Conference teams and information

 Conference rules require each team to play all other teams within the conference and two other regular season non-conference game for a total of 11 games.
 Previously, the conference only allowed a 10-game season.

 Preseason outlook

 The 2011 Spring coaches' poll placed three teams in the conference in the "Top 25" of the NAIA.
-McPherson received a No. 9 ranking, Ottawa was ranked at No. 10, and Kansas Wesleyan at #20.
+McPherson received a No. 9 ranking, Ottawa was ranked at No. 10, and Kansas Wesleyan at No. 20.
 Sterling and Friends also received votes in the poll.

-The 2011 preseason coaches' poll in August dropped McPherson from No. 9 to #12.
-Ottawa maintained its position as No. 10 and Kansas Wesleyan dropped from No. 20 to #21.
+The 2011 preseason coaches' poll in August dropped McPherson from No. 9 to No. 12.
+Ottawa maintained its position as No. 10 and Kansas Wesleyan dropped from No. 20 to No. 21.
 As with the spring poll, both Sterling and Friends also received votes.